 - Twin-shaft mixer

-Each mixer, of course, has its own properties and characteristics as there are dimensions, volume, power, weight, mixing technology and application.
+Each concrete mixer has its own properties and characteristics.
+These include dimensions, volume, power, weight, mixing technology and application.
 No matter what kind of mixer a plant has, efficiency factors apply to all.

 Inner workings of a twin-shaft mixer.

-Efficiency of the mixing process has a big impact on how quick and intensely cement, water and additives can be homogenized with the aggregates.
+Concrete mixer efficiency has a big impact on how well cement, water and additives can be homogenized with aggregates.

-Intense and efficient mixing is required to reach targets as there are good workability, compressive strength, impermeability and frost resistance of the concrete.
+Intense, efficient mixing is required to reach good concrete workability, compressive strength, impermeability and even frost resistance.

-- Position and state of the mixing arms (proper mechanical adjustment at regular intervals minimize wear and maintain the mixing efficiency)
+- Position and condition of the mixing arms.
+Occasional mechanical adjustment minimizes mixing arm wear and helps maintain mixing efficiency

 - Total mixing time